softkave/fimidara-server-node/notes/now.md

 - [ ] resources fetched are currently not sorted by last updated
 - [ ] data or resource name for endpoints, decide
 - [ ] Look into sending and accepting cookies for auth and look into any cookie security issues
+- [ ] Cascade delete folder children not all at once
 - [ ] mddoc endpoint description and support markdown
 - [ ] Include request in assertions and logs for better debugging
 - [ ] Mark item deleted in endpoint call, and disallow further mutation and query actions on the item